gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Updating Authorization Information {#sec-updating-authorization-information}

 At any point in time, a node might want to join further OSCORE multicast groups under the same Group Manager.
-In such a case, the joining node requests from the AS an updated Access Token for accessing the new multicast groups of interest.
+In such a case, the joining node requests from the AS an updated Access Token for accessing the new OSCORE multicast groups of interest.

 The joining node uploads the new Access Token to the /authz-info resource at the Group Manager, using the already established secure communication channel.
-After that, the joining node performs the joining process described in {{sec-joining-node-to-GM}}, separately for each multicast group to join.
+After that, the joining node performs the joining process described in {{sec-joining-node-to-GM}}, separately for each OSCORE multicast group to join.

 Since the joining node and the Group Manager already share a secure communication channel, they are not required to establish a new one.
 However, according to the specific profile of ACE in use, the joining node and the Group Manager may leverage the new Access Token to establish a new secure communication channel or update the currently existing one.
 For instance, Section 4.2 of {{I-D.ietf-ace-dtls-authorize}} describes how the new Access Token can be used to renegotiate an existing DTLS session or to establish a new one by performing a new DTLS handshake.